angela1C/Data-Representation-Project-2020/README.md

 ---
 ## References

-- The primary reference for this project is the lecture notes by Lecturer Andrew Beatty of the Data Representation module at GMIT and the notes and code available at [Data Representation2020](https://github.com/andrewbeattycourseware/dataRepresenation2020)
+- The primary references for this project are the lecture notes by Lecturer Andrew Beatty of the Data Representation module at GMIT and the notes and code available on various topics at [Data Representation2020](https://github.com/andrewbeattycourseware/dataRepresenation2020)

 - The [Irish Open Data portal](https://data.gov.ie)at data.gov.ie